csajai/ScratchPad/README.md

     }
   }

-Sample request for a Non-Australian Customer:
+## Sample POST request for a Non-Australian Customer:

 {
     "ID": 3,